Applications of deep learning to relativistic hydrodynamics: Results

 To further evaluate the predictive power of the network, we further calculate the eccentricity coefficients

-for initial and final energy density $e(r,\phi)$ profiles, which are quantities commonly used to evaluate the deformation and inhomogeneity of the QGP fireball in relativistic heavy ion collisions~\cite{Heinz:2013th}.
+for initial and final energy density $e(r,\phi)$ profiles, which are quantities commonly used to evaluate the deformation and inhomogeneity of the QGP fireball in relativistic heavy ion collisions~\cite{heinz2013collective,gale2013hydrodynamic,song2017collective,shen2016iebe}.
 These values of $\varepsilon_n$ (n=2, 3, 4) for these 6 selected test cases are written in the related panels~(a-f).
 From Fig.~2 and the calculated values of $\varepsilon_n$ (n=2, 3, 4), we have also noticed that differences between the hydrodynamic results and the network predictions increase for longer evolution time since the combined {\tt sU-net} series tend to accumulates errors with more sU-net added.
-For details, please refer to~\cite{Huang}.

 Fig.~3 presents the eccentricity distributions $P(\varepsilon_n)$ for the energy density profiles at evolutions times $\tau-\tau_0 =$ 2.0 fm/c, 4.0 fm/c and 6.0 fm/c, calculated from {\tt VISH2+1} and predicted from the network for 10000 tested initial profiles generated from {\tt MC-Glauber}, {\tt MC-KLN}, {\tt AMPT} and {\tt TRENTo}.
 For all these tested cases, the final eccentricity distributions $P(\varepsilon_n)$ (n=2, 3, 4) from the network almost overlap with the ones from {\tt VISH2+1}, which also obviously deviate from the initial eccentricity distributions $P_0(\varepsilon_n)$.
+In Fig.~4, scatter plots show event-by-event comparisons between true eccentricities of `final' profiles and predicted ones, and histograms of errors are plotted in the inset figure.

 We also find that, with the well trained network, the final state profiles can be speedily generated from the initial profiles.
-Compared with the 10-20 minute calculation time with traditional CPU for a single-event hydrodynamic evolution, the network takes several seconds to directly generate the final profile for different types of initial profiles with the P40 GPU, which shows the potential to significantly accelerate the realistic event-by-event hydrodynamic simulations in the near future.
+Compared with the 10-20 minute calculation time with traditional CPU for a single-event hydrodynamic evolution, the network takes several seconds to directly generate the final profile for different types of initial profiles with the P40 GPU, which shows the potential to accelerate the realistic event-by-event hydrodynamic simulations in the near future. {However, given the fact that 50-100x speedup of hydro simulations can be already achieved by switching from CPU to GPU~\cite{Pang:2018zzo,Bazow:2016yra}, we believe there is still much room to improve our proof-of-concept first step in further studies.}